Tampering with Evidence, Obstruction, Falsification and Bribery

 Tampering with evidence makes it a crime to alter, conceal, or destroy any thing with the purpose to hinder its value in an official proceeding or investigation.
 This is a 3rd degree felony in Ohio.

 Prosecutors often charge tampering with evidence in connection with another charge in order to gain leverage in resolving the case by plea bargain.

 Section 2921.31: Obstructing Official Business

 Obstruction makes it an Ohio crime to purposely prevent, delay or obstruct a law enforcement officer from performing his duties.
 This charge is sometimes used together with falsification when a person provides false information to a police officer during a criminal or other investigation.

 Falsification makes it a crime in Ohio to knowingly make a false statement under specified circumstances, most commonly to mislead a law enforcement officer.
 Depending on the circumstances, falsification can be classified from as low as a first degree misdemeanor to as high as a third degree felony.

 Resisting arrest makes it an Ohio crime to recklessly or by force interfere with a lawful arrest.
 Depending on the circumstances, this offense can be classified from a first degree misdemeanor to a fourth degree felony.

-If you are accused of tampering, obstruction, falsification, or resisting, contact one of our Columbus criminal defense attorneys at Koenig & Owen, LLC.
+If you are accused of tampering, obstruction, falsification, or resisting, contact one of our Columbus criminal defense attorneys at James D. Owen, LLC.
 We offer free consultations.